Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Phantom test

-Additionally, Fig.~\ref{fig: compare_mothod_profile} specifically displays the tomographic results at a 100\% noise level for the three methods.
-Comparing Figs.~\ref{fig: compare_mothod_profile}(a), (c), and (e), the standard GPT shows a smoother distribution than the log-GPT despite using the same length scale, and the MFI exhibits a noise-like distribution.
+Fig.~\ref{fig: compare_mothod_profile} specifically displays the tomographic results at a 100\% noise level for the three methods.
+Comparing Figs.~\ref{fig: compare_mothod_profile}(a), (c), and (e), the standard GPT produces a locally negative solution for both the mean and confidence interval, and the MFI exhibits a noise-like distribution.
 It is evident that the MFI solution would be smoother with a larger \(\lambda\), but this would likely result in a larger error.
 From Fig.~\ref{fig: compare_mothod_profile}(c), we can recognize that the standard GPT solution violates the physical constraint that it is locally greater than zero.
 Even if the mean value is greater than zero, as shown in Fig.~\ref{fig: compare_mothod_profile}(f), the MFI method may still violate the constraint when the variance is considered, which can complicate subsequent analyses, including error propagation.

-\subsection{Discussion}
+\section{Discussion}

 The accuracy of tomographic methods using Bayesian theorem depends on how well the prior distribution captures the possible plasma distributions.
 The superior accuracy of the log-GPT observed in this study is likely due to the fact that it inherently represents plasma distributions more naturally than the standard GPT.
 However, it should be noted that the proposed method requires more computational time compared to conventional methods, mainly due to the iterative nature of the Newton-Raphson method.